• Skip to primary navigation

 Ender 6 - meet the new CoreXY budget printer from Creality

 I knew this day will come.
-Finally Creality has developped a budget CoreXY 3D printer – the Ender 6.
-The new Ender6 pretends to be the most performant and precise machine in Creality low-end offer – not only in the Ender range, but also in the CR-10 series.
+Finally, Creality has developed a budget CoreXY 3D printer – the Ender 6.
+The new Ender6 pretends to be the most performant and precise machine in Creality’s low-end offer – not only in the Ender range but also in the CR-10 series.

 Ender 6 succeeds the popular Ender 5 /Ender 5 Pro (cartesian printers with cube frame) and claims to provide 3 times faster printing.